blacklightpy/vaultofknowledge/Culture/Jewish Culture.md

 - Talmud: The canonical oral law which helps interpret the laws of the Tanakh.
 It is the collection of sayings by the rabbis and Jewish scholars.
 	- Mishnah: How to apply the commandment of the Torah
+	- Gemara: Clarifies the doubts in Mishnah in more detail
 - Tanakh: The Hebrew scriptures (An acronym made of the three subsets of it)
 	- Torah: Law, five books of Moses
 	- Nevi'im: Prophets, eight books of prophets